consileonpl/consileonpl.github.com/_posts/2013-08-05-Android-authentication-against-Google-App-Engine.markdown

 {% endhighlight %}

 ### Retrieving refreshed Auth token
-Now we can write a public method to get the refreshed token.
-For that we will use mentioned methods.
+Now we can write a method to get the refreshed token.
+For that we will use previously implemented methods.
-Keep in mind that you have to handle the intent if you passed it somehow.

 {% highlight java %}
 public String getAuthToken(String accountName) throws AccountsException, IOException {